This cinnamon apple bread with a simple vanilla glaze is the perfect fall quick bread and a great way to use excess apples!

 - Preheat oven to 350°F. Grease an 8 x 4 loaf pan or line with parchment paper.

-- In a medium bowl, combine the flour, cinnamon, baking soda and baking powder.
+- In a medium bowl, combine the flour, cinnamon, salt, baking soda and baking powder.

 - In another bowl, toss the apples with the 1 tablespoon of flour.
 This will stop them from sinking to the bottom of the bread.